michael2012z/BitBible/markdown/KJV/files/Job.md

 10. They have gaped upon me with their mouth; they have smitten me upon the cheek reproachfully; they have gathered themselves together against me.

-11. God hath delivered me to the ungodly, and turned me over into the hands of the wicked.hath…: Heb. hath shut me up
+11. God hath delivered me to the ungodly, and turned me over into the hands of the wicked.

 12. I was at ease, but he hath broken me asunder: he hath also taken me by my neck, and shaken me to pieces, and set me up for his mark.